hth313/OS4/doc/introduction.rst

 abilities.
 The assembler and linker fully supports generating banked modules and can generate ELF/DWARF images to allow for source level debugging.
 This has been a very useful tool chain in developing and testing OS4.
-VisualStudio Code has been used as a debugger front-end (user interface).
+VisualStudio Code has been used as the a main debugger front-end (user interface).

 License
 =======